General Electric Lead Grid Integration Engineer- Power Conversion- Offshore Wind in Barcelona, Spain

 Actively participate in a working environment where teamwork, quality, customer service and innovation are prized.

-Owning the turbine grid integration models (PSCAD, PowerFactory, PSSE) for Hal-X
+Owning the turbine grid integration models (PSCAD, PowerFactory, PSSE, harmonic model, state space) for Hal-X

 Ensure proper flow down of grid code requirements to main power converter control specification, inputs to design specification of main turbine components